ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-18-generate-markdown-table-of-contents-based-on-files-within-a-folder-with-powershell.md

 This isn't rocket science :-) but it is an idea and a piece of code that will help me and maybe can help you too :-)

-Read Constantine's blog post (<a href="https://constantinekokkinos.com/articles/210/generating-tables-of-contents-for-github-projects-with-powershell" target="_blank" rel="noopener">Generating Tables of Contents for Github Projects with PowerShell</a>) to get different ideas.
+Read Constantine's blog post ([Generating Tables of Contents for Github Projects with PowerShell](https://constantinekokkinos.com/articles/210/generating-tables-of-contents-for-github-projects-with-powershell)) to get different ideas.

 Thanks for reading